 — mads (@maadisonperry) January 10, 2019

-The ship has activated procedures for dealing with these type outbreaks which includes enhanced sanitation with the crew cleaning public spaces, sock passengers staying in cabins and a limit on major gatherings are often implemented too.
+The ship has activated procedures for dealing with these types of outbreaks, which include enhanced sanitation with the crew cleaning public spaces, sock passengers staying in cabins, and a limit on major gatherings are often implemented too.

 Guests are receiving a full refund for the canceled cruise and not having the experience they were hoping for on the 7-night Western Caribbean cruise.
 Oasis of the Seas is one of the largest cruise ships in the world at 220,900 gross tons with a guest capacity of 5,400 at double occupancy.